Who is eligible to apply?

 Is there a formal presentation due at the end of the project?

-If I choose to accept a different program I applied to (whether internal or external to JHU) taking place during the same time frame as this program, can I defer this award to a future period (academic year or summer)?
+If I am awarded funding or accepted through a different program I applied to (whether internal or external to JHU) taking place during the same time frame as this program, can I accept both awards/ programs or defer this award to a future period (academic year or summer)?

-No, we are not able to allow anyone selected for a specific cohort to defer to a future period.
-With limited funding available, this would not be fair to the applicants in those future cycles.
 All students are encouraged to apply to a future cycle of PURA or Summer PURA should you choose not to accept the award for any reason.
 Your new application would then go through the review cycle with all other applicants as a new submission with no preference given.
 You are welcome to resubmit your awarded proposal with any updates or changes you feel appropriate.